bcCOVID-19group/bcCOVID-19group-site/content/post/community-risk-meter/index.md

 draft: false

 summary: |
- COVID-19 levels vary across the province, and it can be hard to see how cases numbers have changed over time from community to community.
-We introduce a COVID-19 Risk Meter and an on-line app that allows people in the province to see how COVID-19 risks have changed over time.
-We also use feedback control theory to indicate when case numbers are trending for too long above a target level, giving an earlier warning signal that additional measures should be taken by the community to prevent transmission.
+ COVID-19 case counts vary from region to region, making it hard to visualize how cases have changed over time within regions or to predict risk levels within a community.
+We introduce a COVID-19 Risk Meter and an on-line app that allows people to see how COVID-19 risks have changed over time within their local communities.
+We also use feedback control theory to indicate when case numbers are trending above a target level for too long, giving an early warning signal that additional measures should be taken by the community to prevent transmission.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.